cactu5s/sshToLinux/README.md

 # sshToLinux
-A simple script to root and create usernames in Linux
+A simple script to become root with sudo command and create a new usernames in Linux